enthought/distarray/docs/source/hdf5-notes.rst

     https://github.com/h5py/h5py/issues/401

 After patching api_compat.h as suggested, it builds.
+One could also use the ``master`` version of h5py from GitHub instead of the latest release.

 Run the tests::